top of page

 Use a guess box.

-This is one of my favorites because is super fun and requires inductive reasoning.
-In a bag or box put several items related to the vacation.
+In a bag or box, put several items related to the vacation.
 Gather the family together.
-Tell them you have several items that you will revel one at a time and it's their job to put the clues together to guess the theme.
-Start with the less obvious item, such as sunglasses.
-Items may include, bathing suits, tennis shoes for lots of walking, flip flops for the pool or beach destinations, mini Disney back packs, Disney or matching t-shirts, ears, magic bands, etc. Take items out one by one let the fun begin!
+Tell them you have several items that you will reveal one at a time, and it's their job to put the clues together to guess the theme.
+Start with the least obvious item, such as sunglasses.
+Items may include bathing suits, tennis shoes for lots of walking, flip-flops for the pool or beach destinations, mini Disney backpacks, Disney or matching t-shirts, ears, magic bands, fish extenders or door magnets for cruises, etc. Take items out one by one and let the fun begin!

 Mickey's Very Merry Christmas Party